WisLibIDEA: Wisconsin Library Inclusion, Diversity, & Equity in Action (IDEA)

 Thank you to our advisors, who joined from all across the state: Rusk County Community Library, Brewer Public Library, La Crosse Public Library, Plum Lake Public Library, Beyond the Page (Dane County Library Service), Milwaukee Public Library, Argyle Public Library, Ben Guthrie Lac du Flambeau Public Library, Oak Creek Public Library, and McMillan Memorial Library.

-This project was made possible thanks to the Wisconsin Department of Instruction (DPI) Public Library Development Team, with funding support from the Institute of Museum and Library Services
+This project was made possible thanks to the Wisconsin Department of Instruction (DPI) Library Services Team, with funding support from the Institute of Museum and Library Services